Now ideas for wellness

 Risk Management System

-In April 2021, we established the Risk Management Department, which is independent of the Audit & Supervisory Board, to strengthen Group-wide risk management, and appointed an executive officer in charge of the department.
+We established the Risk Management Department, which is separated from the Audit & Supervisory Board, to strengthen Group-wide risk management, and appointed an executive officer in charge of the department.
 The Executive Committee evaluates and confirms Group-wide management risks in line with the Group Vision and the risk control status and reports them to the Board of Directors, which evaluates and supervises the system.
 Thus, we can manage risks by adapting to changes in our operating environment.

-Furthermore, we have established risk management systems that are suited to the Food and Pharmaceutical businesses, respectively.
-We regularly share risk information across the company, which includes risks common to all of our businesses and risks that have impacts on the whole Group.
+Furthermore, to establish risk management systems that are suited to the Food Segment and Pharmaceutical Segment, respectively, we periodically share information, identify issues, and address them appropriately.
+We regularly share risk information across the Group, which includes risks common to all of our segments and risks that have impacts on the whole Group.
 Accordingly, we identify, evaluate, address, and solve risks promptly.
-The executive officer in charge of the Risk Management Department reports information to the CEO & President and Representative Director.
+The executive officer in charge of the Risk Management Department reports, as needed, information to the CEO, President and Representative Director.

 Figure: Risk management system